 Cervical spondylotic myelopathy occurs when the changes in cord occur because of degenerative changes causing mechanical compression, spinal cord ischemia and stretch injury to the spinal cord.
 Patients with narrow spinal canal are predisposed to developing cervical spondylotic myelopathy.
-Space may be further worsened by hypertrophy of the ligamentum flavum, thickening of bone, degenerative kyphosis and subluxation.
+Space may be further worsened by hypertrophy of the ligamentum flavum, thickening of bone, degenerative kyphosis, and subluxation.

 Presentation of Cervical Spondylosis

-Intermittent neck and shoulder pain, is the most common complaint in cervical spondylosis.
+Intermittent neck and shoulder pain is the most common complaint in cervical spondylosis.
 The pain usually comes and goes but may persist in some persons with occasional exacerbation.

-Paresthesiae may accompany pain in cervical region, the upper limb, shoulder or interscapular region.
+Paresthesiae may accompany pain in the cervical region, the upper limb, shoulder or interscapular region.
 Radiation to the chest may also occur.

 Laboratory values are mostly normal in cervical spondylosis.